-Wichita Presbyterian Manor releases COVID-19 test results
+Wichita Presbyterian Manor releases new COVID-19 test results

 One essential health care worker has tested positive for COVID-19 in employee surveillance testing February 8 at Wichita Presbyterian Manor.

 The employee, who last worked February 7 in assisted living, tested negative during both rounds of employee surveillance testing last week.
 The employee passed pre-shift screening and wore personal protective equipment as required.
 All other employee tests were negative for the virus.

 The Sedgwick County Health Department and Kansas Department of Health and Environment (KDHE) Epidemiology Hotline have been notified.
 Employee surveillance testing will continue February 15.